jikkujose/xp/README.markdown

 ## xp

-A Ruby Gem that queries an XML or HTML document fed through the stdin using XPath (provided as the arguments).
+A Ruby Gem that queries an XML or HTML document fed through the stdin using XPath (or even CSS selectors) (provided as the arguments).

 ### Installation